joaobb/fava-api/README.md

 If you're using a local PostgreSQL database, you'll need to run migrations and seed the initial data.

-To run the migrations, use the following command:
+To run the migrations, use the following commands:

 ```bash
 yarn migrate:generate